IgorTo/igorto.github.io/index.md

 # News
-2025-12-24: I received habilitation "Docent in Mathematics" from Faculty of Mathematics and Physics at University of Ljubljana.
+2025-12-24: Received a "Docent in Mathematics" habilitation by Faculty of Mathematics and Physics at University of Ljubljana.

-2025-12-23: Grant application approved.
-I will be PI of project "Stabilizing multiphysics simulations for cost-effective and reliable metal processing".
+2025-12-23: Received funding (as PI) for project "Stabilizing multiphysics simulations for cost-effective and reliable metal processing" in collaboration with Faculty of Mechanical Engineering, University of Ljubljana.

+2025-11-26: I gave an invited talk at conference "Multiphysics and mixed-dimensional modeling and discretizations" at Simula Research Lab in Oslo.

-2025-08-04: I started working at Jozef Stefan Institute as Research Associate (tenured).
+2025-08-04: I started working at Jozef Stefan Institute, Ljubljana, as Research Associate (tenured).

 # About me
 I am a Research Associate (Docent) at the Jozef Stefan Institute.